 Instructional Materials**

-The Board believes proper care and judgment should be exercised in selecting core and supplemental instructional materials and library materials in school and classroom libraries[,library materials, and that those materials should be inclusive of populations represented in a global society].
-The process to select materials will reflect respect for all people, regardless of race, color, creed, national origin, age, sex, sexual orientation, gender identity, or disability.
+The Board believes proper care and judgment should be exercised in selecting core and supplemental instructional materials and library materials in school and classroom libraries[, and that those materials should be inclusive of populations represented in a global society].

 Any person responsible for the adoption of textbooks or the approval of instructional materials may not prohibit the use of, or refuse to approve the use of, textbooks or instructional materials on the basis that the textbooks or instructional materials include a perspective, study or story of, or are created by, any individual or group identified in ORS 337.260(1)(a)-(e)[, i.e., are Native American, European, African, Asian, Pacific Island, Chicano, Latino, Middle Eastern or Jewish descent, have disabilities, are immigrants or refugees, or are lesbian, gay, bisexual or transgender].